It’s Bird Migration Season!

-During bird migration season, how can you help the birds avoiding to collide with your windows?
+Can you help the birds avoiding to collide with your windows?

 New York is part of the Atlantic Flyway, which many migrating birds use to reach warmer climates.
 It’s a wonderful journey but too many of them will never reach their destinations.
 They will collide with glass windows and die.

-Please draw blinds, curtains and/or shades in your apartment and lobbies.
+1. Draw blinds, curtains and/or shades in your apartment and lobbies.
 Please make the windows visible to birds and you will help saving their lives.

-Keep your plants away from the windows; turn off unnecessary interior lights at night; if possible, hang ornaments in your windows; use decals and space them no more than every 4 inches horizontally and 2 inches apart vertically; or draw streaks with a highlighter (you will not see it but the birds will) or with a bar soap and after the migration, it can be easily washed out.
+If possible, hang a few ornaments in your windows; or, use decals and space them no more than every 4 inches horizontally and 2 inches apart vertically; or draw streaks with a highlighter (you will not see it but the birds will) or with a bar soap and after the migration, it can be easily washed out.

-It is vital that we do all we can to minimize or better eliminate these dangers whenever possible.
+It is vital that we do all we can to minimize or better eliminate these dangers whenever possible!

-The Javits Convention Center is a terrific example, transformed from one of the deadliest structures into one of the most hospitable for birds.
+The Javits Convention Center is a terrific example.
+In fact, it has been transformed from one of the deadliest structures in NYC into one of the most hospitable for birds.